Distributed State Estimation for Discrete-Time Linear Systems over Directed Graphs: A Measurement Perspective: Simulations

-Table \ref{table time consumption} presents the time consumption and the memory usage of four algorithms in Example 2.
+Table~\ref{table time consumption} presents the execution time and memory usage of the four algorithms in Example~2.
 All four algorithms exhibit similar memory usage, but substantial differences emerge in terms of time consumption.
-Notably, COMDF demonstrates the smallest time consumption among the three distributed algorithms, attributed to its transmission of only measurements.
-Conversely, CIDF exhibits the highest time consumption among the three distributed filters, possibly due to a higher frequency of the inverse operation in the algorithm.
+The CBDF requires less computation time, owing to its reliance primarily on simple addition and subtraction operations.